What is a Telemarketer?

 - Microsoft Dynamics

-What education or degrees do I need to become a Telemarketer?
+What education is needed to be a Telemarketer?

 Below are examples of industries where Telemarketers work: